PRBonn/3DiSS/README.md

 `python tools/diff_pipeline.py --path PATH_TO_SCANS --diff DIFF_CKPT --vae VAE_REFINE_CKPT -T DENOISING_STEPS -s CONDITIONING_WEIGHT --condition single_scan`

-Where the LiDAR point clouds used as condition should be placed in the `diss/Datasets/test/` directoty.
-We provide one scan as example in `diss/Datasets/test/` so you can directly test it out with our trained model by just running the code above.
 By default, the `DENOISING_STEPS` and `CONDITIONING_WEIGHT` parameters are set respectively to `1000` and `2.0`, the same as used in the paper.
+The generated point cloud will be saved in `results/{EXPERIMENT}/diff_x0`.

+To visualize the generated pcds we provide a visualization tool which can be used as:

+`python tools/pcd_vis.py -p results/{EXPERIMENT}/diff_x0`

 ## Citation